Be Green for Holiday Dress Up - Make a Costume Trunk

 With minor sewing and gathering around the neck, many costumes can be constructed from old sheets and pillowcases.
 Ghosts are easy to make by just cutting out holes for the eyes and mouth.

-King and Queen Sheet, Little Sheet, Don't give a Sheet, Jack Sheet, Duke Sheet, Duchess Sheet, Holy Sheet, etc. (with signs).
-Notice the bunches of grapes that were made by stapling purple, blue and pink balloons onto purple shirts.
+King and Queen Sheet, Little Sheet, Don't give a Sheet, Jack Sheet, Duke Sheet, Duchess Sheet, Holy Sheet, etc. (with signs) make a whole family of "sheets".

 Blue Tarp Togas were a special design after Hurricane Katrina.
-Also notice the duct tape bracelets and anklets.
+Notice the duct tape bracelets and anklets.
 Very creative!
 White sheets can also be used.

 Add a mask or face paint and a long sleeve shirt and pants to a decorated pillowcase and you can do many animals.
 Cut holes for arms and head.
 Use fabric paint or felt cutouts (glued on) to make spots.